antony-jr/QAppImageUpdate/docs/AppImageUpdaterBridgeErrorCodes.md

 ---
 id: AppImageUpdaterBridgeErrorCodes
-title: Handling Errors from AppImageDeltaRevisioner
+title: Handling Errors from AppImageUpdaterBridge
 sidebar_label: Error Codes
 ---

 Using ```AppImageUpdaterBridge::AppImageDeltaRevisioner::errorCodeToString(code)``` you can get the error code name as a QString , The below table tabulates all error codes with respect to their error name.

-Error codes are usually emitted from ```AppImageDeltaRevisioner::error``` signal.

-Error code such as ```AppImageUpdaterBridge::UNKNOWN_NETWORK_ERROR``` can be further investigated to get the actual error , In this case you can call ```AppImageDeltaRevisioner::getNetworkError();``` to get the recent network error code which is of type [QNetworkReply::NetworkError](https://doc.qt.io/qt-5/qnetworkreply.html#NetworkError-enum).
+Error code such as ```AppImageUpdaterBridge::UNKNOWN_NETWORK_ERROR``` can be further investigated to get the actual error , In this case you can call ```AppImageUpdaterBridge::AppImageDeltaRevisioner::getNetworkError();``` to get the recent network error code which is of type [QNetworkReply::NetworkError](https://doc.qt.io/qt-5/qnetworkreply.html#NetworkError-enum).

-> **Note**: AppImageDeltaRevisioner is under AppImageUpdaterBridge namespace , So make sure to include it.

 | Error Code | Value |